havenwood/maglev-sinatra-example/README.md

 3) Download and run app.rb: `ruby app.rb` =)

-Now you can add or remove people:
+Now you can point your browser to `localhost:4567` and add or remove people:

 ##People